Artist Registry

 STATEMENT OF WORK

-Each piece of paper is painted with multiple layers of acrylic paint.
-I do all the writing and fine detail work with archival pens.
+Each letter, piece of paper or playing card is painted with multiple layers of acrylic paint.
+The writing is done with archival pens.
 I work from real letters and memorabilia that I have gathered over many years and from all over the world.

-I find great beauty in these old papers and old cards.
-They are nostalgic reminders of things that no longer exist and histories of bygone times.
+Mining beauty from old letters and old things, my paintings are nostalgic reminders of things that no longer exist and histories of bygone times.
 In old letters, we find loved ones, parents, old friends, and our old selves.

 Playing cards can become our companion on a rainy afternoon or an accomplice when performing a magic trick.
 A box of old playing cards can remind us of a past time, prompt us to ponder the part that happenstance plays in our lives, or foretell the future.